-Each time you take a bite of this Blueberry Crumble Pie, your taste buds will be saying thank you!
+Each time you take a bite of this Blueberry Crumble Pie, your taste buds will say thank you!
 It's an easy-to-follow pie recipe that combines a flavor-packed blueberry pie filling and a crisp brown sugar crumble that's baked in a homemade all-butter pie crust.
 It's absolutely delicious and a welcoming treat for summer!

 This Blueberry Crumble Pie recipe post is sponsored by Domino® Sugar.
 All thoughts and opinions are 100% my own.
 Thank you for continuing to support the brands that help make Beyond the Butter possible!

 The flavor.
-If you are a big blueberry dessert fan, then this is blueberry crumble pie recipe is one you will want to add to your must-bake list!
+If you are a big blueberry dessert fan, then this blueberry crumble pie recipe is one you will want to add to your must-bake list!
 It's perfectly sweetened with fresh, plump blueberries, topped with a brown sugar crumble mixed with rolled oats, and baked in a really good homemade buttery pie crust!

 The consistency.
 Each bite gives you a wonderful balance of the blueberry pie filling, brown sugar crumble, and homemade buttery pie crust that's flaky and delicious!
 Top off a slice with vanilla bean ice cream for the ultimate treat!
 So good!

 Easy to make.
-This is an easy blueberry pie recipe that you can make both the pie crust and the brown sugar crumble in advance.
+This is an easy blueberry pie recipe in that you can make both the pie crust and the brown sugar crumble in advance.
 You can even make and freeze the pie to enjoy for later if you'd like!

 Below are the staple ingredients you'll need to make this easy blueberry crumble pie.